gearglow/ReptiliaWithATwist/The List - Notes.md

 - What to do about Draco?
 Now that Lucius is out of the picture, how does he change?
 And how does he react to Elysia as a girl?
 - Neville x Ron - they balance each other out in temperament, and commiserate over their self-esteem issues.
 - Parvati & Lavender teach Elysia about make-up and such.
 She runs with it to devastating effect.
 Tends to rock the tomboy look, but will sometimes femme it up to mess with people.
+- Technology and magic don't mix?
+Only according to *Hogwarts: A History,* which is known to be fallible to begin with.
+Hogwarts has wards to protect from lightning strikes, and they interfere with electronics, and wizards, being fucking morons, didn't put two and two together.
+- Elysia gets a computer (laptop - [ThinkPad 755CD](https://www.thinkwiki.org/wiki/Category:755CD), palmtop - [Dauphin DTR-1](http://www.oldcomputers.net/dauphin-dtr-1.html), or desktop - (RISC PC?)) after gaining majority to help keep herself organized.
+Or maybe this one's better for Elysiad instead of this story.